khalid-el-masnaoui/PHP-Notes/CODING-CLEAN.md

 ### Code should be well-documented

 While good code should be self-explanatory, comments and documentation are still important, especially for complex algorithms or important business logic.
 Comments should explain why something is done, not what is done.
 In addition to comments, PHPDoc blocks can be used to provide structured documentation for classes, methods, and variables.

+## Wrapping Up

+Maintainability focuses on code clarity, modularity, and ease of updates.
+Key tips include:

+- **Follow coding standards:** Adhere to PSR standards (PSR-12) for consistency.
+- **Write modular code:** Use functions and classes that have a single responsibility (see SOLID principles).
+- **Use meaningful names:** Name variables, functions, and classes clearly and descriptively.
+- **Document your code:** Use PHPDoc comments for classes and functions to assist future developers and automated tools.
+- **Write automated tests:** Unit and integration tests help catch regressions and document expected behaviors.
+- **Avoid hard-coding values:** Use configuration files or environment variables for settings.
+- **Handle errors gracefully:** Use proper error handling and logging to monitor issues without exposing details to users.